guy2OO/Dustin_Garick_BNSW/John Doe.md

 - Reported dead on the 8th of August

 Meet a medical student named [[Arawn Ellis]] outside morgue, she was present during embalming process on the 11th of August.
 Claims to have seen the body 'wake up' at ~17:00 during a blackout and heard it say something about 'being after someone', it had orange eyes upon 'waking up'.
 She claims the corpse was "possessed by Satan", corpse collapse again soon after.

+Collected CCTV footage from 11-12th Aug from [[St Enochs Mortuary|Morgue]] to review and check if corpse moved.

+##### Reviewing CCTV footage

+CCTC footage shows [[Fred Flickinger|Fred]] and [[Arawn Ellis|Arawn]] embalming the corpse before Fred leaves ~17:04 and footage cuts as blackout hits; When footage resumes the corpse has moved and embalming fluid has been spilt.
+After cleaning the autopsy room and finishing embalming Fred exits room. some of the room can be seen due to computer lights, the cabinet door opens at 21:00 and corpse exits cabinet and leaves room.
+Cabinet door closes on its own afterwards.